El Salvador: where the right to abortion remains a crime

 In contrast to El Salvador, Mexico and Colombia have made significant progress.
 Mexico's Supreme Court declared the criminalization of abortion unconstitutional, and Colombia joined the green wave, decriminalizing it and marking a milestone in the region for reproductive rights.

 In the United States, although not part of Latin America, the situation has regressed.
 The Supreme Court overturned Roe v.
 Wade in 2022, eliminating the federal right to abortion.
-This decision has led to restrictive laws in several states, including in cases of rape or incest, representing a serious setback for reproductive rights.
+This decision has led to restrictive laws in several states, even in cases of rape or incest, representing a serious setback for reproductive rights.

 An essential right

 On March 9, 2022, the WHO published new guidelines on abortion care to protect the health of women and adolescents and prevent the more than 2.5 million unsafe abortions that occur each year.
 Unsafe abortion is a leading cause of maternal mortality worldwide.
-The right to choose is essential to women's dignity and full citizenship.
-Ensuring legal, safe, and free abortion is an urgent measure to protect their sexual, reproductive, and human rights.
+The right to choose is essential for women's dignity and full citizenship.
+Ensuring access to legal, safe, and free abortion is an urgent measure to protect their sexual, reproductive, and human rights.

-In Latin America and the Caribbean, only El Salvador, Nicaragua, and the Dominican Republic prohibit abortion in all cases.
+In Latin America and the Caribbean, only El Salvador, Nicaragua and the Dominican Republic prohibit abortion in all cases.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US